 Tune everything to your bottom A string.
 If you are going to use a reference pitch, be sure you tune your A string to it.

-- Now hold the 4th fret of the 3rd (C) string.
-This is an E note.
-Play this note and the open 2nd (E) string.
-Use the machine heads (tuning peg) to adjust the pitch of the C string so that it matches the pitch of the open E string.
+2. Now hold the 4th fret of the C-string.
+This should exactly match the open E-string.
+Play both C and E-strings and adjust the pitch of the C-string so that it matches the pitch of the open E-string.

-- Hold the 2nd fret of the 4th (G) string.
-This is an A note.
-Play this note and the open 1st (A) string.
-Use the ‘ukulele tuning pegs to adjust the pitch of the G string so that it matches the pitch of the open A string.
+Hold the 2nd fret of the G-string.
+This should exactly match the open A-string.
+Use the ‘ukulele tuning pegs to adjust the pitch of the G-string so that it matches the pitch of the open A-string.

-- Hold the 5th fret of the 4th (G) string.
-This is an C note.
-Play this note and the open 3rd (C) string.
-Use the tuning pegs to adjust the pitch of the G string so that it matches the pitch of the open C string.
+Hold the 5th fret of the G-string.
+This should exactly match the open C-string.
+Use the tuning pegs to adjust the pitch of the G-string so that it matches the pitch of the open C-string.

 Using A Clip-On Tuner:

-The second method is for ‘ukulele tuning is to use an electronic clip-on tuner.
-This is the simplest assisted way to tune your ‘ukulele.
-Because a clip-on tuner “feels” the vibrations, you can tune in a roomful of noise without any trouble.
+Because a clip-on tuner “feels” sound vibrations, you can tune in a roomful of noise without any trouble.

 1. Turn the tuner on and clip it to your ‘ukulele’s headstock.

 2. Play an open string.
 The tuner displays the pitch of the note you are sounding.